JPGrafeen/485-Final-Project/design_specification.md

 Modes:

-	Release and Debug modes.
+	Default and Silent modes.
-		Release Mode: Simulation will only print to screen responses to a '9' in the trace file and the usage statistics at the completion of the project.
+		Silent: Simulation will only print to screen responses to a '9' from the trace file and the usage statistics at the completion of the run.

-		Debug Mode:   Displays everything for Release mode and also bus operations, reported snoop results, and communication messages to higher level cache (L1)
+		Default Mode:   Displays bus operations, reported snoop results, and communication messages to higher level cache (L1)

-		Switching between Release and Debug will be achieved through the execution arguments list (argv)
+		Switching between Default and Silent will be achieved through the execution arguments list (argv)

 Bus Operations: